christopher-irw/Entropy-Lens/README.md

     pip install -r requirements.txt
     ```

-## EntropyLens Overview
+## Overview
-All the code necessary to calucalte entropy profiles on different models can be found in the `model_inspector` module.
+All the code necessary to calculate entropy profiles on different models can be found in the `model_inspector` module.
 This module provides functions to compute entropy metrics on model outputs, which can then be used for further analysis.
 Moreover, the `model_manager.py` module handles model loading and management tasks.

 ## Experiments